-Museveni will now serve his sixth term, having held the reigns since 1986.
+Ugandans cast their votes on January 14.
+Museveni is seeking a sixth term, having held the reigns since 1986.

 Bobi Wine woes

-Bobi Wine on Friday claimed victory in the elections, dismissing EC’s results as “fake”.
+Bobi Wine has since claimed victory in the elections.

 “I am very confident that we defeated the dictator by far.
 I call upon all Ugandans to reject the blackmail.
 We have certainly won the election and we’ve won it by far,” Bobi Wine told journalists.